markummitchell/engauge-digitizer/dev/README_platforms.txt

 Option 1) Download Engauge Digitizer from the Apple App Store.
 This option involves familiar steps that rarely have
           problems with security software such as Gatekeeper.

-Option 2) OSX 10.X 64 bit distributions can execute the DMG file downloaded from github.
-This option may not work if
-          security software like Gatekeeper is operating.

-Option 3) Engauge can be built from source code.
+Option 2) Engauge can be built from source code.
 This requires a lot of time and effort and is not recommended.

 Linux Distributions
 -------------------